We must get few things straight before we go into this discussion

 India is not a single nation.
 It is a collection of nations.
 Each nation has its own culture, history, language.
 We are akin to EU in Europe.
 Each European member state has its own culture, language, ethnicity.
 Every citizen must understand this first.

 The second thing to understand our constitution states India is a Union of States.
 What United States call the Federal Government, Indians call as Central Government, which should in fact be Union Government.
-State government’s responsibilities are in state list, the union government responsibilities are in union lists & there are some responsibilities which are in concurrent list.
+State governments’ responsibilities are in state list, the union government responsibilities are in union lists & there are some responsibilities which are in concurrent list.
+Ass the name suggests, both union government and state governments must concur when it comes to changes/amendments to items in the concurrent list.
+It is also possible, under certain conditions, for a State Legislature to get a law passed regarding a matter in the concurrent list and get President’s assent for it to prevail over Union Government’s law.

 Now let’s into the newly announced education policy 2020